Pxtl/XmlCommentMarkDownGenerator/README.md

 https://www.nuget.org/packages/PxtlCa.XmlCommentMarkDownGenerator

 When used as a nuget package, it will add a target to your project to automatically convert generated xml into markdown file stored in Docs at the solution level (peer to the project folder).

+(note: the above nuget target was broken after 0.1.5977.1837 because I forgot to commit the nuspec line that does it.
+Oops.
+Fixed in 0.2.6130.564)

 You must have XML documentation output enabled for your project in both debug and release configurations or it will warn that it can't find the file.